kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                    (alias: deleteb)
              Delete the buffer named buffer-name, or the most recently added automatically named buffer if not specified.

-     list-buffers [-F format]
+     list-buffers [-F format] [-f filter]
                    (alias: lsb)
-             List the global buffers.
-For the meaning of the -F flag, see the FORMATS section.
+             List the global buffers.  -F specifies the format of each line and -f a filter.
+Only buffers for which the filter is true are shown.
+See the FORMATS section.

-     load-buffer [-b buffer-name] path
+     load-buffer [-w] [-b buffer-name] [-t target-client] path (alias: loadb)
-                   (alias: loadb)
              Load the contents of the specified paste buffer from path.
+If -w is given, the buffer is also sent to the clipboard for target-client using the xterm(1) escape sequence, if possible.

      paste-buffer [-dpr] [-b buffer-name] [-s separator] [-t target-pane] (alias: pasteb)